From Fin To Tin

 Merino’s has roots in Westport.
 We are Owned and Operated by a long-time local family that cares about the local community and local fisheries.

 Mercury & Our Albacore Tuna

-From the perspective of Tuna – raised levels of naturally occurring Mercury is recognized as a possible issue in older tuna.
+From Tuna’s perspective, raised levels of naturally occurring Mercury are recognized as a possible issue in older tuna.
 For example, some species of tuna may live up to 50 years.

 We only use American caught Albacore Tuna (Thunnus alalunga).
 There are other species in some locations that are misidentified as Albacore, like the following.